liquid-forge/forge-architecture/docs/meta-architecture.md

 ## Key Concepts

 ### Module
 A **Module** is a logical grouping of related Components that together provide a cohesive business capability.
-Modules are the primary unit of functional organization and represent a complete feature or service area.
+Modules are the primary unit of functional organization and represent a complete feature or service domaain.

 **Characteristics:**
+- A module may encompass:
+  - one ore more Primary Service and/or Infrastructure Components,
+  - additional optianl Service and Infrastructure Components, and
-- Contains one Primary Component and zero or more Interface and Integration Components
+  - zero or more Interface and Integration Components.
 - Has a unified version representing a compatible set of Component versions
-- Owned by a single team
+- All components collectecively managed.
-- Provides specific business capabilities
+- Provides specific domain/business capabilities.
 - Defines contracts for interaction with other Modules

 **Examples:** user-management, order-processing, payment-system, notification-service